Sign In / Sign Out

 The CCFS is an interdisciplinary research center focused on producing pioneering research on the structures and processes that impact daily life for children and families in a rapidly evolving world.

-The Diversity and Inclusion Science Initiative (DISI) is a signature initiative of the T. Denny Sanford School of Social and Family Dynamics.
-The DISI is dedicated to enhancing the well-being of all children, youth, families and their communities in a diverse world.
+The Diversity and Inclusion Science Initiative (DISI) is a signature initiative of the School of Social and Family Dynamics.
+The goal of this initiative is to increase participation of undergraduate and graduate students from historically underrepresented or excluded groups in social science research by providing opportunities for them.

 The Link Enterprise is designed to break down the social barriers that interfere with effective relationships and to build positive relationships within schools, families, and community organizations, with the goal of fostering success for all.